JonasTFab/IN4200_High_Performance_Computing_and_Numerical_Projects/home_exam_i/IN4200_HE1_15806/README.md

+All compilation and execution has been tested only a Linux OS.

 # test_programs.c

-There are two codes only that should be compiled and tested.
+There are two codes only that should be compiled and executed.
 The first one being `create_connectivity_file.c`.
 Note that this code is not part of the exam.
 This is just in addition for creating a connectivity file that can be used in the following programs.
 More information on how to run this program is given in the next section.
 The main code in this folder is `test_program.c` and is the only code needed to answer all the tasks.
 We are considering high-performance computing meaning that parallelization is implemented.
 Because of this, we need to include the compiler flag `-fopenmp`.
 So the first step is to compile the code correctly with OpenMP by writing the following in a terminal window.

 ```bash
 $ gcc -fopenmp test_programs.c